10darts/documentation/tutorials/android/setup.rst

 .. warning::

-    If you are targetting Android API level higher than 22 you should follow :ref:`Targetting Android API level >= 23 <android-target-api>`
+    If you are targeting Android API level higher than 22 you should follow :ref:`Targeting Android API level >= 23 <android-target-api>`

 .. note::